-Community Health Center Activities Fund 395 is 46.7% expended year to date.
-The Cincinnati Health Department (CHD) projects a total need of \$245,000, including a personnel and fringe benefit need in health centers.
+Community Health Center Activities Fund 395 is 39.4% expended year to date.
+The Cincinnati Health Department (CHD) projects a personnel and fringe benefit need in health centers.
 However, CHD anticipates these needs will be offset by a personnel and fringe benefit savings anticipated from school-based services.
 The department has several staff members assigned to COVID-19 related tasks; therefore, the department will pursue American Rescue Plan (ARP) Act reimbursements and Federal Emergency Management Agency (FEMA) reimbursements for eligible expenses as well.
-The department also reports an increase in contractual service costs for security services.
 Transfers may be required as part of the FAO.